 Files provided by you

+When running the report, you will be specifying a working directory that will be used to store output from the report.
+For the report to run correctly, the report file itself and the data configuration file should also be in the working directory.

+Copy all files in the MUSum_reports folder into a folder titled MUSum (spoken as “M U Sum”, for “map unit summary”) that you create in your Project folder.

+Copy your input map unit polygon data (.shp or .gdb) into the MUSum folder in your Project folder

-You will be setting up a working directory that will be used to store output from the report.
-We recommend that you set this to be a folder titled MUSum (spoken as “M U Sum”, for “map unit summary”) that you create in your Project folder.
-In this example, and as written into the “config.R” file, the “MUSum” folder is created within “Workspace/Project_Folder” and stored on a local drive.
+In the following example, and as written into the “config.R” file, the “MUSum” folder is created within “Workspace/Project_Folder” and stored on a local drive.
 The report will create an “output” folder in the working directory in which it will place output files.
-Put your map unit shape file here.
+You can put your map unit shape file here or you can direct the script to where your shape file is located.
 In this example, and as written into the “config.R” file, the shape file is named “MUs_for_analysis”.
-You will edit the script in the config.R file to direct the report to your Project folder
+You will edit the script in the config.R file to direct the report to the data location.